-For additional information, please reference our CHD Fact Sheet.
+For additional information, please reference our Facts and Statistics.

-The Pediatric Congenital Heart Association’s mission is to “Conquer Congenital Heart Disease.”
-We are founded on the key purpose to be the resounding voice of the pediatric patient population and are accomplishing this through collaboration with patients, parents, providers, and partner organizations in order to improve quality and outcomes through CHD education, support, research and awareness.
+Conquering CHD’s mission is to “Conquer Congenital Heart Disease.”
+We are founded on the key purpose to be the resounding voice of the congenital heart patient population and are accomplishing this through collaboration with patients, families, providers, and partner organizations in order to improve quality and outcomes through education, support, research and awareness.

 Our key program areas include:

 - Promotion of Federal Research and Surveillance Funding

 - Patient Education and Support

 - Transparency and Public Reporting of Hospital Outcomes